 Note: starting or stopping psychiatric drug therapy (or increasing or decreasing the dosage) is a crucial transition time during which many side effects may appear or become worse.
 Consult a healthcare provider before changing medications or dosages.

 Using Essential Oils for Depression

 Essential oils are finally reaching the mainstream, and with good reason.
-They are often immediately effective, highly concentrated, shelf stable, easy to administer, pleasant to use, generally have less side effects, and they are generally safe if used with common sense according to safe practice guidelines.
+They are often immediately effective, highly concentrated, shelf-stable, easy to administer, pleasant to use, generally have fewer side effects, and they are generally safe if used with common sense according to safe practice guidelines.
 There are many essential oils and blends may be helpful for relieving depression symptoms.